 We will likely seek to raise additional capital and may do so at any time through various financing alternatives, including potentially selling shares of common or preferred stock, notes and/or warrants convertible into, or exercisable for, shares of common or preferred stock.
-Even following the completion of this offering we could again rely upon the shelf registration statement on Form S-3, which was declared effective on February 12, 2009 and which includes this prospectus, in connection with a sale from time to time of common stock, preferred stock or warrants or any combination of those securities, either individually or in units, in one or more offerings for up to \$50,000,000 (inclusive of the anticipated gross proceeds from this offering).
+Even following the completion of this offering we could again rely upon the shelf registration statement on Form S-3, which was declared effective on February 12, 2009 and which includes this prospectus, in connection with a sale from time to time of common stock, preferred stock or warrants or any combination of those securities, either individually or in units, in one or more offerings for up to \$50,000,000 (inclusive of the anticipated gross proceeds from this offering and the offering we completed in March 2009).
 Raising capital in this manner or any other manner may depress the market price of our stock, and any such financing(s) will dilute our existing shareholders.
-For an explanation of the dilutive effect of the current offering on our common stock, see "Dilution" beginning on page S-18 of this prospective supplement.
+For an explanation of the dilutive effect of the current offering on our common stock, see "Dilution" beginning on page S-20 of this prospective supplement.

-In addition, as of September 30, 2008, we had outstanding options to purchase approximately 4.0 million shares of common stock.
+In addition, as of December 31, 2009, we had outstanding options to purchase approximately 4.9 million shares of common stock.
 Additional shares are reserved for issuance under our 2007 Long-Term Incentive Compensation Plan.
 Our stock options are generally exercisable for ten years, with a significant portion exercisable either immediately or beginning one year after the date of the grant.
-As of September 30, 2008, we had outstanding debt including accrued and unpaid interest to noteholders of approximately \$12.9 million in the form of convertible notes, which are convertible at \$10 per share.
-As of September 30, 2008, we had outstanding warrants exercisable for approximately 9.7 million shares of common stock (or approximately 12.4 million shares on a pro-forma basis after giving effect to the issuance of shares and warrants to Kelisia Holdings Ltd. on October 10, 2008).
-9.4 million of these warrants are exercisable at \$6.00 per share and expire in July 2009.
+Furthermore, the senior unsecured convertible notes in the aggregate principal amount of \$19.3 million issued in July 2009 are convertible at approximately \$2.54 per share into approximately 7.6 million shares of our common stock, and the accompanying warrants became exercisable on January 28, 2010 for up to approximately 2.6 million shares of common stock at \$2.50 per share.
+Finally, as of December 31, 2009, the Company had issued and outstanding additional warrants to purchase up to an additional approximately 0.8 million shares of common stock.
 The issuance or even the expected issuance of a large number of shares of our common stock upon conversion or exercise of the securities described above could depress the market price of our stock and the issuance of such shares will dilute the stock ownership of our existing shareholders.

-NYSE Amex may delist our securities from trading which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions.
+If we are unable to continue to satisfy the listing requirements of NYSE Amex, our securities could be delisted from trading which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions.

-Our common stock is listed on the NYSE Amex (formerly the NYSE Alternext US or American Stock Exchange), a national securities exchange, which imposes continued listing requirements with respect to listed shares.
-If we fail to satisfy one or more of the requirements, such as the policy that issuers that have had losses in their five most recent fiscal years have stockholders' equity of at least \$6,000,000, that issuers have more than 300 public shareholders or that the aggregate market value of shares publicly held be more than \$1,000,000, the NYSE Amex may decide to delist our common stock.
-If the NYSE Amex delists our securities from trading on its exchange and we are not able to list our securities on another exchange or to have them quoted on Nasdaq, our securities could be quoted on the OTC Bulletin Board or on the "pink sheets."
+Our common stock and certain warrants are listed on the NYSE Amex (formerly the NYSE Alternext US or American Stock Exchange), a national securities exchange, which imposes continued listing requirements with respect to listed shares.
+If we fail to satisfy one or more of the requirements, such as the policy that issuers that have had losses in their five most recent fiscal years have stockholders' equity of at least \$6,000,000, that issuers have more than 300 public shareholders, or that the aggregate market value of shares publicly held be more than \$1,000,000, the NYSE Amex may decide to delist our common stock.
+If the NYSE Amex delists our securities from trading on its exchange and we are not able to list our securities on another exchange or to have them quoted on Nasdaq, our securities could be quoted on the OTC Bulletin Board or on the "pink sheets".
 As a result, we could face significant adverse consequences including: